 Students seeking reinstatement must notify their Advanced Practice Coordinator and academic advisor as soon as they are aware of their academic ineligibility or the potential for academic ineligibility.
-The Advanced Practice Coordinator will notify the Director of Master’s Programs of the names and the semester for which any student in their specialty area is seeking reinstatement.
+The Advanced Practice Coordinator will notify the Director of Graduate Practice Programs of the names and the semester for which any student in their specialty area is seeking reinstatement.

 In collaboration with the student, the committee will develop a plan to support the student’s success that may include student activities and program supports.
 A simple majority of the voting members of the committee is required for any decision or recommendation regarding a student’s progression in the program.
 If the committee’s judgment is that no plan is likely to support success, reinstatement will be denied.
 However, such a decision will not be made without offering the student the chance to personally meet with the committee.

-The Director of Master’s Programs will prepare a brief summary indicating the decision of the committee.
+The Director of Graduate Practice Programs will prepare a brief summary indicating the decision of the committee.
 This summary should include any conditions for continuance in the program, which may include, but are not limited to, extended study and tutorial assistance.
 A copy of this statement will be sent to the student and placed in the student’s folder.

-Students have the right to appeal the progression decision in writing to the Associate Dean for Academic Affairs in the School of Nursing within 10 working days of notification by the Director of Master’s Programs.
+Students have the right to appeal the progression decision in writing to the Associate Dean for Academic Affairs in the School of Nursing within 10 working days of notification by the Director of Graduate Programs.

 Students who are reinstated are on academic probation and are automatically declared academically ineligible if they receive a grade below P.

 Second reinstatements are only granted by the Graduate School in exceptional situations and with strong endorsements from the program director.
-Therefore, the review committee for a student requesting a second reinstatement will be made up of the student’s academic advisor, advanced practice coordinator, and one other graduate faculty member from the student’s specialty area, the program director (nonvoting member), the director of Admissions and Student Services (ex-officio), and two uninvolved graduate faculty members suggested by the Chair of the Master’s Executive Committee.
+Therefore, the review committee for a student requesting a second reinstatement will be made up of the student’s academic advisor, advanced practice coordinator, and one other graduate faculty member from the student’s specialty area, the program director (nonvoting member), the Assistant Dean of Student Services (ex-officio), and two uninvolved graduate faculty members suggested by the Chair of the Master’s Executive Committee.
 A simple majority of the voting members of the committee is required for any decision or recommendation regarding a student’s progression in the program.

 Students who fail comprehensive examinations twice are not eligible for reinstatement but may appeal directly to the Administrative Board of the Graduate School.